sign/translate/README.md

 [Visit the playground!](https://sign-language-processing.github.io/playground/)

 It includes, as a basic first step, MediaPipe Holistic pose estimation, on top of which other predictions are performed:
+- Sign language detection (Model based)
-- SignWriting hand orientation and rotation
+- SignWriting hand orientation (Rule based)
+- SignWriting hand shape (Model based)

 To be added:
+- SignWriting:
+    - eyebrows
+    - forehead
+    - eyes
+    - cheeks
+    - nose
-- SignWriting handshape classification
+    - mouthing
-- Sign language detection
+    - tongue